shame (noun, verb) past tense: shamed LISTEN

 In pop culture

-Shameless is a TV series that has a UK and US version.
+Shameless is a TV series from the UK that has a also a US version.
 It’s about a family that has a drunk and selfish father.
-Watch the trailer for the 2017 season of the US version here.
+Watch the trailer for the first UK season.